adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 Give your application(s) access in order to continue.

-Compile both programs separately and start the server program before starting the client program.
-The server will wait until the client program connects and the two programs exchange messages.
+Compile both programs separately and start the server program first.
+The server will wait until the client program connects and the two programs will exchange messages.

-Here is the output from the server.
+The output from the server should look like so.

 ```plaintext
 Server